 Read the detailed learning outcomes here

-On completion of this undergraduate course, we'll award you the Certificate of Higher Education in Psychology.
+On successfully completing this course, we’ll award you our Certificate of Higher Education in Psychology.

 Recognition in your country